pacoispaco/eifogl/UPGRADE_NOTES_FREEGLUT.md

 Notes on the upgrade to FreeGLUT
 ================================

-These are development notes on upgrading Eiffel OpenGL to using FreeGLUT and the latest Mesa implementation of OpenGL on Linux.
+These are development notes on upgrading EiffelOpenGL to using FreeGLUT and the latest Mesa implementation of OpenGL on Linux.

+Notes:

-Note: I'm working on Ubuntu 15.05/16.04 machines.
+ 1. I'm working on Ubuntu 15.05/16.04 machines.

+ 2. You have to make sure that the environment variable EIFOGL points to the root directory of the EiffelOpenGL source code tree.

 Setting up development environment with FreeGLUT
 ------------------------------------------------